Individual arrivals to hotel.

 Walking city tour with the best of fascinating Warsaw: the Old Town almost completely rebuilt after the destruction of World War II; the area of the former Jewish ghetto; the living city centre and the stylish Royal Route connected with the Lazienki Royal Gardens and its Palace on the Water, the former residence of the Polish King Stanislaw August Poniatowski.

-Visit the Polish Vodka Museum, a new place devoted to Polish vodka, a national tradition of more than 500 years and one of our best-known product exports.
-During the tour you will listen the fascinating story of its production, expansion and consumption.
+Visit the Polish Vodka Museum, a place devoted to one of our best-known product exports.
+During the tour you will listen the fascinating story of production, expansion and – of course! – consumption.
 The theoretical part of the tour ends with tasting of three types of vodka at a local restaurant.

 Travelling to Masuria, a region in northern Poland famous for impressive natural beauty with almost 3,000 lakes, dense forests, organic farms and charming resort towns.
 The first attraction of the trip will be a stop at the Krutynia river to enjoy a traditional boat trip through one of the most spectacular nature landscapes in Poland.